-The letters PR indicate progress in the completion of the research paper and the thesis.
-The letters are used instead of a grade for courses numbered 795 and 799.
-Credit and a grade of "S" are recorded for these courses upon satisfactory completion of the oral examination and research paper/thesis.
+The letters PR indicate progress in the completion of the research paper (XXXX795), thesis (XXXX799), and in some research/capstone/scholarly project courses.
+The letters are used instead of a grade for these courses.
+With the exception of 798/898 numbers, credit and a grade of "S" are recorded for these courses upon satisfactory completion of the oral examination and research paper/thesis.